rayanelleuch/coloropt/README.md

 - **Gradient Descent**: When quality is critical and computation time is not a constraint
 - **Grid Sampling**: For a good balance between quality and computation time when using moderate sample sizes
 - **HSV Sampling**: When speed is paramount or when working with small palettes

+## License

+This package is distributed under the MIT License.
+See the [LICENSE](LICENSE) file for details.